bliu8/PennApps2025/REPORT.md

 ### Map-First Discovery
 - Swapped the static Discover mock for `react-native-maps`, live markers, and optional user location centering.
 - The API seeds starter postings (with geo coordinates) on first run and serves them via `/api/postings` so both Today and Discover draw from the same live data.

+### Auth0 Authentication & Session Guardrails
+- Implemented an Auth0-powered login that launches Universal Login from the Expo client and caches the resulting access token in memory.
+- Added a reusable `AuthProvider` + `AuthGate` wrapper that blocks the tab navigator until a user signs in and exposes logout controls in the UI.
+- Protected every FastAPI route with Auth0 JWT verification and surfaced friendly session-expiry messaging across the quick post, nudges, scans, and AI assist flows.

 ## Backend Setup (MongoDB Atlas)
 1. Create a free MongoDB Atlas cluster and database named `leftys` (or adjust `MONGODB_DB_NAME`).